hexinatgithub/cs186-sp16/hw5/README.md

 The paths specificed by the `file_struct` objects are rooted at the location specified by `root_path`.
 We've provided a `load_header` function which reads in the `.csv` header file of a table and returns a list of column names.
-Use these to properly [specify the schema](http://spark.apache.org/docs/latest/sql-programming-guide.html#programmatically-specifying-the-schema)
+Use these to properly [specify the schema](http://spark.apache.org/docs/latest/sql-programming-guide.html#programmatically-specifying-the-schema) for the DataFrame table.

 ### 1b.
 Basic Analytics Queries